rchinmay91/rchinmay91/README.md

 # 💫 About Me:
-I am a versatile Data Scientist and Analytics Engineer who builds end-to-end data solutions, from enterprise business intelligence to local AI applications.
-My expertise spans predictive machine learning, time-series forecasting, and natural language processing, backed by strong pipeline engineering in Python, R, SQL, and SAS.
-I thrive on translating messy, multi-source datasets into interactive dashboards, automated pipelines, and production-ready models that drive strategic business decisions.
+Motivated Data Scientist and AI Engineer specializing in developing rapid Proof-of-Concepts (PoCs) and Minimum Viable Products (MVPs) for Machine Learning (ML) and Generative AI (GenAI) solutions.
+Hands-on expertise in building and deploying GenAI-based chatbots, Large Language Models (LLMs), and Retrieval-Augmented Generation (RAG) systems.
+Highly proficient in Python, SQL, supervised and unsupervised learning algorithms, exploratory data analysis (EDA), model evaluation metrics, and MLOps practices.
+Experienced in monitoring GenAI outputs for bias, hallucinations, and accuracy while collaborating on data pipelines for enterprise applications.

 ## 🌐 Socials: